-- (b) the drawback in specific circumstances of- - (i) any import duty paid to the Commissioner in terms of this Act; or - (ii) any part of the duty. - (2) This Chapter does not apply to drawbacks of any duties, administrative penalties or interest paid to the Commissioner in terms of this Act in respect of goods exported or being exported from the Republic to a SACU member state.
+(2) This Chapter does not apply to drawbacks of any duties, administrative penalties or interest paid to the Commissioner in terms of this Act in respect of goods exported or being exported from the Republic to a SACU member state.

-Refunds and drawbacks to be direct charge against the National Revenue Fund
+Refunds and drawbacks to be direct charges against National Revenue Fund

-63. A refund or drawback in terms of this Chapter is a direct charge against the National Revenue Fund.
+63. A refund or drawback in terms of this Chapter is a direct charge against the 45 National Revenue Fund.